christiansalazar/yii-billing/README.md

 		$api = new YourBillingSubClass;
 		$api->newIdentity("some_guy_id");

+	or you can test for a preexisting BillAccount, it helps in avoiding a machine reset:

+		$api = new YourBillingSubClass;
+		if($api->requireNewIdentity("some_guy_id"))
+			$api->newIdentity("some_guy_id");

+	that last case is usefull when you are implementing yii-billing in a system which user accounts are already created, so only init a new BillAccount for each one if previously was not created.

 2. at any moment you can make a call to any of this methods:

 		* checkAccountStatus (returns integer reflecting status)